Hello! Project

 Hello!
 Project (ハロー!プロジェクト, Harō!
 Purojekuto) is a Japanese musical collective consisting of all female recording artists and groups under Up-Front Promotion, a subsidiary of Up-Front Group.
 The name was initially used as Michiyo Heike and Morning Musume's fan club name in 1999, but has since then been used to represent all female recording artists at Up-Front Promotion.
 Until 2014, their songs were primarily produced by Tsunku.

 Hello!
-Project's main acts consist of Morning Musume, Angerme, Juice=Juice, Camellia Factory, Beyooooonds, and Ocha Norma.
+Project's main acts consist of Morning Musume, Angerme, Juice=Juice, Camellia Factory, Beyooooonds, Ocha Norma and Rosy Chronicle.
 Notable acts in the past associated with Hello!
-Project include Aya Matsuura, Maki Goto, Mini-Moni, W, Melon Kinenbi, Berryz Kobo, and Cute.
+Project include Aya Matsuura, Maki Goto, Mini-Moni, W, Melon Kinenbi, Berryz Kobo, Cute, Country Girls and Magnolia Factory.

 Artists

 Yuko Nakazawa was Hello!
 Project's leader from April 15, 2001 to March 31, 2009.
 Ai Takahashi became the group's leader from April 1, 2009 to September 30, 2011.
 Risa Niigaki then became the leader from October 1, 2011 to May 18, 2012.
 After her departure, Sayumi Michishige became the leader from May 19, 2012 to November 26, 2014.
 Maimi Yajima was the leader from November 27, 2014 to December 31, 2016.
 Ayaka Wada was the group's leader from January 1, 2017 to June 18, 2019, with Mizuki Fukumura as sub-leader.
 Fukumura took over the leader role beginning June 19, 2019.
+After Fukumura's graduation on November 29, 2023, Erina Ikuta took over the leader role beginning November 30, 2023.